grafana/metrictank/docs/config.md

 schemas-file = /etc/metrictank/storage-schemas.conf
 # path to storage-aggregation.conf file
 aggregations-file = /etc/metrictank/storage-aggregation.conf
+# enables/disables the enforcement of the future tolerance limitation
+enforce-future-tolerance = true
-# defines until how far in the future we accept datapoints. defined as a percentage fraction of the maxTTL of the matching retention storage schema
+# defines until how far in the future we accept datapoints. defined as a percentage fraction of the raw ttl of the matching retention storage schema
 future-tolerance-ratio = 10
 ```